Google Earth helps put North Korea gulag system on map

 “The dramatically improved, higher resolution satellite imagery now available through Google Earth allows the former prisoners to identify their former barracks and houses, their former execution grounds, and other landmarks in the camps,” said the study.

-“Hidden Gulag” also credited Stanton and a second blogger, Curtis Melvin, whose bloghas been at the forefront of using Google Earth to catalog not only prison camps but also ordinary facilities like schools, factories and train stations.
+"Hidden Gulag" also credited Stanton and a second blogger, Curtis Melvin, whose blog www.nkeconwatch.com/ has been at the forefront of using Google Earth to catalogue not only prison camps but also ordinary facilities like schools, factories and train stations.

 “It opens up areas of North Korea that no foreigners are allowed to see at all,” said Melvin, who downloads the free program available to the general public.